muthusm/Sequence-to-Sequence-Learning-with-Neural-Networks/README.md

 # Overview
 - DNNs cannot be used to map sequences to sequences.
 This paper addresses this issue and presents a general end-to-end approach to sequence learning using Long Short-Term Memory (LSTM).
+- Sequence Models are the machine learning models that input or output the sequence of data.We cannot use standard neural network., ie DNNs for this kind of data.
 - The main result from conducting experiements from the paper is that on an English to French translation task from the WMT'14 dataset.

 ### About the data